glowingkitty/Latte-Panda-Alpha-Server/README.md

 Then connect them like in the 3D model here: [https://www.tinkercad.com/things/iQrbcces0ZO](https://www.tinkercad.com/things/iQrbcces0ZO)
 Once you are done, place your Latte Panda Alpha in the top right compartment (fan down, to get the best airflow) and your 2.5" HDDs/SSDs in the other compartments.
 Like in this photo:
 ![image](images/IMG_0505.jpeg "image")
+To connect the top left 2 HDDs to the Latte Panda Alpha - use a USB hub with an active power supply.